mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 require multiple jumps.
-The long period of time sequestered aboard a ship can make passengers a bit stir crazy after a while, giving them symptoms of ‘space fatigue’.
+The long period of time sequestered aboard a ship can make passengers a bit stir crazy after a while, giving them symptoms of ‘space fatigue'.
 Tours of the ship and chances to meet the captain and crew can serve as a welcome remedy for the monotony of space travel.

 As the old saying goes, one must spend money to make money.
-Stewards proud of their ship’s reputation often spend time at ports of call seeking quality ingredients for cuisine and wine and spirits for their passengers.
+Stewards proud of their ship's reputation often spend time at ports of call seeking quality ingredients for cuisine and wine and spirits for their passengers.
 Such a high degree of care and concern